 Why More Plants ?

-With the trend is towards larger residential buildings on smaller sites, it is important to ensure that the smaller yards are being used to achieve the maximum benefits for quality of life, the environment and our city's infrastructure.
+With the building trend towards larger residential buildings, on smaller plots of land, it is important to ensure that the smaller yards are being used to achieve the maximum benefits for quality of life, the environment and our city's infrastructure.

 Low Impact Developments can prevent flooding by absorbing a significant amount of precipitation at the sites, rather than overloading the storm water system.
 Requiring a significant amount of plants and soil at every site could reduce the need for building or redeveloping costly city storm water infrastructure.